Patrik Raitanen

-Patrik Raitanen (born 13 June 2001) is a Finnish professional footballer who plays as a defender for Mariehamn on loan from HJK and the Finland national under-20 football team.
+Patrik Raitanen (born 13 June 2001) is a Finnish professional footballer who plays as a defender for IFK Mariehamn.
 Raitanen was born in Ulvila, Finland.
 He made his debut on senior level in FC Jazz, before signing with Liverpool at age 15 in 2017.

 Club career

 Fortuna Sittard

 On 21 June 2019, Raitanen signed his first professional contract with Fortuna Sittard.
-Raitanen made his professional debut with Fortuna Sittard in a 0-0 Eredivisie tie with Sparta Rotterdam on 28 September 2019.
+Raitanen made his professional debut with Fortuna Sittard in a 0–0 Eredivisie tie with Sparta Rotterdam on 28 September 2019.

 SPAL

-In September 2020 in was announced that Raitanen had signed a deal with Serie B team SPAL and that he would join the U19 team.
+In September 2020 it was announced that Raitanen had signed a deal with Serie B team SPAL and that he would join the U19 team.

 HJK Helsinki

 On 16 August 2021 HJK announced that Raitanen has signed a contract with the team.
+He played with the club's reserve team Klubi 04.

-Loan to Mariehamn
+IFK Mariehamn

-On 28 February 2022, Raitanen joined Mariehamn on loan for the 2022 season.
+On 28 February 2022, Raitanen joined IFK Mariehamn on loan for the 2022 season.
+His loan was extended for the 2023 season, but early in the pre-season in a Finnish League Cup match against Inter Turku, Raitanen suffered a season-ending knee injury and was ruled out for the whole year.

+On 27 January 2024, Raitanen terminated his contract with HJK, and signed a permanent deal with IFK Mariehamn.

+Early in the pre-season in January 2025, a Finnish League Cup match against Inter Turku, Raitanen suffered a season-ending knee injury again and was ruled out for the whole year.